wpsharks/html-compressor/README.md

    - **NOTE:** All JavaScript `async` indicators are preserved during this process.
 Asynchronous loading is detected by the `async` and/or `defer` attribute in a `<script>` tag.

-   - **NOTE:** Conditional JS (e.g. `<!--if[]` tags) are always excluded from consolidation so their behavior is not altered.
+   - **NOTE:** Conditional JS (e.g., `<!--if[]` tags) are always excluded from consolidation so their behavior is not altered.
 Loading order is preserved when exclusions are encountered; this goes for `<!--if[]` tags too of course.

 **4.** Next, we look at the `<body>` for any inline `<script>` tags.
 While it is not possible  to consolidate inline JS; if `compress_inline_js_code` is enabled (on by default) an attempt is made to compress the JavaScript code in these inline code snippets to reduce the amount of overhead they might add.

-**5.** Last, we compress the HTML code itself (i.e. extra whitespace is removed).
+**5.** Last, we compress the HTML code itself (i.e., extra whitespace is removed).
 Care is taken to preserve special tags where raw formatting is important; but you should end up with a much smaller HTML file; and the external resources it depends on will have certainly be reduced to a bare minimum.

 ----